Andrea-Papaleo/SpiedieDocs/docs/docs/basic_linux_commands.md

-As we go through this documantation, we well briefly go over various different command and try to give the just enough information so that the user can be comfortable using it.
-As a result much about each command will be ommited, such as various options and full descriptions of possible uses.
+As we go through this documentation, we well briefly go over various different command and try to give the just enough information so that the user can be comfortable using it.
+As a result much about each command will be omitted, such as various options and full descriptions of possible uses.
 Luckily it is easy to quickly find out more about a command you wish to use.